 The non-sugar carbs will raise your blood sugar, but not so much.
 You know by how much from the GL.
 This oatcake actually has a GL of 2.
 (You can see the GL of foods in my free online GL counter.
-You don't want a snack with more than 5 GLs, if you’re trying to lose weight, or 6 GLs if you’re not.
-So, three oatcakes with something made of fat and/or protein, such as hummus, taramasalata, smoked salmon or peanut butter (no added sugar) would be OK.
+You don’t want a snack with more than 5 GLs, if you’re trying to lose weight, or 6 GLs if you’re not.
+So, three oatcakes with something made of There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… and/or Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, such as hummus, taramasalata, smoked salmon or peanut butter (no added sugar) would be OK.

 So what are the sweetner options?

 Let’s use this 5 or 6 GLs, which is about the equivalent of two teaspoons of actual white sugar, as our cut off point.
-To make this more real fructose, that is fruit sugar, takes time to be converted in the liver to glucose, and this slows down its release.
+To make this more real Fructose is a simple sugar that occurs naturally in fruits, vegetables and their juices, as well as in honey…., that is fruit sugar, takes time to be converted in the liver to glucose, and this slows down its release.
 But once you’ve overloaded the liver’s ability to convert it it’s a really bad sugar.
 That happens above 6 teaspoons spread out over a day.
 So watch out for foods sweetened with fructose, and also dates, grape juice concentrate or raisins, which are high sugar foods.
 So are bananas.
 One banana has the equivalent of 6 teaspoons of sugar, so that’s you’re allowance for the day!

 A teaspoon of sugar is about 2.7 GLs.
 This would apply to honey too.
 Agave is better.
 A tablespoon of agave is equivalent to a teaspoon of honey.
-The best of all is xylitol, the crystallised version of xylose, which is the main sugar found in berries.
+The best of all is Xylitol is a completely natural sweetener that looks and tastes like sugar.
+It is naturally occurring in many fruits and vegetables…., the crystallised version of xylose, which is the main sugar found in berries.
 Three tablespoons has the same GL as one teaspoon of sugar.
 So, if you feel you need to sprinkle a little on your cereal, or in a dessert or cake, that’s OK.
 Xylitol is a ‘sugar alcohol’, as is erythritol.
 They are both very low GL.
 The only caution is that too much can give you lose bowels.
-So don't have too much.
+So don’t have too much.
 The other warning is that dogs can’t process sugar alcohols so xylitol is dangerous for dogs.
 Don’t feed your dog anything with xylitol.